juxor/afaq/markdown/secH5.md

 Murray Bookchin is worth quoting at length on this subject:

-> _"The 'glorious party,' when there is one, almost invariably lags behind the events . . .
-In the beginning . . . it tends to have an inhibitory function, not a 'vanguard' role.
-Where it exercises influence, it tends to slow down the flow of events, not 'co- ordinate' the revolutionary forces.
-This is not accidental.
-The party is structured along hierarchical lines **that reflect the very society it professes to oppose.** Despite its theoretical pretensions, it is a bourgeois organism, a miniature state, with an apparatus and a cadre whose function it is to **seize** power, not **dissolve** power.
+> _"The 'glorious party,' when there is one, almost invariably lags behind the
+> events . . .
+In the beginning . . . it tends to have an inhibitory function,
-Rooted in the pre-revolutionary period, it assimilates all the forms, techniques and mentality of bureaucracy.
-Its membership is schooled in obedience and in the preconceptions of a rigid dogma and is taught to revere the leadership.
-The party's leadership, in turn, is schooled in habits born of command, authority, manipulation and egomania.
-This situation is worsened when the party participates in parliamentary elections.
-In election campaigns, the vanguard party models itself completely on existing bourgeois forms and even acquires the paraphernalia of the electoral party. . . _
+> not a 'vanguard' role.
+Where it exercises influence, it tends to slow down
+> the flow of events, not 'co- ordinate' the revolutionary forces.
+This is not
+> accidental.
+The party is structured along hierarchical lines **that reflect
+> the very society it professes to oppose.** Despite its theoretical
+> pretensions, it is a bourgeois organism, a miniature state, with an
+> apparatus and a cadre whose function it is to **seize** power, not
+> **dissolve** power.
+Rooted in the pre-revolutionary period, it assimilates
+> all the forms, techniques and mentality of bureaucracy.
+Its membership is
+> schooled in obedience and in the preconceptions of a rigid dogma and is
+> taught to revere the leadership.
+The party's leadership, in turn, is
+> schooled in habits born of command, authority, manipulation and egomania.
+> This situation is worsened when the party participates in parliamentary
+> elections.
+In election campaigns, the vanguard party models itself
+> completely on existing bourgeois forms and even acquires the paraphernalia
+> of the electoral party. . . _

-> _"As the party expands, the distance between the leadership and the ranks inevitably increases.
-Its leaders not only become 'personages,' they lose contact with the living situation below.
-The local groups, which know their own immediate situation better than any remote leaders, are obliged to subordinate their insights to directives from above.
-The leadership, lacking any direct knowledge of local problems, responds sluggishly and prudently.
+> _"As the party expands, the distance between the leadership and the ranks
+> inevitably increases.
+Its leaders not only become 'personages,' they lose
+> contact with the living situation below.
+The local groups, which know their
-Although it stakes out a claim to the 'larger view,' to greater 'theoretical competence,' the competence of the leadership tends to diminish as one ascends the hierarchy of command.
-The more one approaches the level where the real decisions are made, the more conservative is the nature of the decision-making process, the more bureaucratic and extraneous are the factors which come into play, the more considerations of prestige and retrenchment supplant creativity, imagination, and a disinterested dedication to revolutionary goals. _
+> own immediate situation better than any remote leaders, are obliged to
+> subordinate their insights to directives from above.
+The leadership, lacking
+> any direct knowledge of local problems, responds sluggishly and prudently.
+> Although it stakes out a claim to the 'larger view,' to greater 'theoretical
+> competence,' the competence of the leadership tends to diminish as one
+> ascends the hierarchy of command.
+The more one approaches the level where
+> the real decisions are made, the more conservative is the nature of the
+> decision-making process, the more bureaucratic and extraneous are the
+> factors which come into play, the more considerations of prestige and
+> retrenchment supplant creativity, imagination, and a disinterested
+> dedication to revolutionary goals._

-> _"The party becomes less efficient from a revolutionary point of view the more it seeks efficiency by means of hierarchy, cadres and centralisation.
+> _"The party becomes less efficient from a revolutionary point of view the
+> more it seeks efficiency by means of hierarchy, cadres and centralisation.
-Although everyone marches in step, the orders are usually wrong, especially when events begin to move rapidly and take unexpected turns - as they do in all revolutions. . . _
+> Although everyone marches in step, the orders are usually wrong, especially
+> when events begin to move rapidly and take unexpected turns - as they do in
+> all revolutions. . ._

-> _"On the other hand, this kind of party is extremely vulnerable in periods of repression.
-The bourgeoisie has only to grab its leadership to destroy virtually the entire movement.
-With its leaders in prison or in hiding, the party becomes paralysed; the obedient membership has no one to obey and tends to flounder.
+> _"On the other hand, this kind of party is extremely vulnerable in periods
+> of repression.
+The bourgeoisie has only to grab its leadership to destroy
+> virtually the entire movement.
+With its leaders in prison or in hiding, the
+> party becomes paralysed; the obedient membership has no one to obey and
+> tends to flounder.
 Demoralisation sets in rapidly.
-The party decomposes not only because of the repressive atmosphere but also because of its poverty of inner resources. _
+The party decomposes not
+> only because of the repressive atmosphere but also because of its poverty of

-> _"The foregoing account is not a series of hypothetical inferences, it is a composite sketch of all the mass Marxian parties of the past century - the Social Democrats, the Communists and the Trotskyist party of Ceylon (the only mass party of its kind).
-To claim that these parties failed to take their Marxian principles seriously merely conceals another question: why did this failure happen in the first place?
-The fact is, these parties were co-opted into bourgeois society because they were structured along bourgeois lines.
-The germ of treachery existed in them from birth."_ [**Post-Scarcity Anarchism**, pp. 123-6]
+> inner resources._

+> _"The foregoing account is not a series of hypothetical inferences, it is a
+> composite sketch of all the mass Marxian parties of the past century - the
+> Social Democrats, the Communists and the Trotskyist party of Ceylon (the
+> only mass party of its kind).
+To claim that these parties failed to take
+> their Marxian principles seriously merely conceals another question: why did
+> this failure happen in the first place?
+The fact is, these parties were co-
+> opted into bourgeois society because they were structured along bourgeois
+> lines.
+The germ of treachery existed in them from birth."_ [ **Post-Scarcity
+> Anarchism** , pp. 123-6]

 The evidence Bookchin summarises suggests that vanguard parties are less than efficient in promoting revolutionary change.
 Sluggish, unresponsive,